Learning Outcomes

 // no error.

-While leaving off type annotations and forcing types with any may be convenient, for example, to quickly port legacy JavaScript into a TypeScript program, generally speaking it is good practice to use types wherever possible, and can actually be enforced with the --noImplicitAny compiler flag.
-The compiler’s type checker is a sophisticated constraint satisfaction system and the correctness checks it applies are usually worth the extra effort – especially in modern compilers like TypeScript where type inference does most of the work for you.
+While leaving off type annotationsA syntax in TypeScript where types are explicitly specified for variables, function parameters, and return types to ensure type safety and correctness. and forcing types with any may be convenient, for example, to quickly port legacy JavaScript into a TypeScript program, generally speaking it is good practice to use types wherever possible, and can actually be enforced with the --noImplicitAny compiler flag.
+This flag will be on by default in the applied classes.
+The compiler’s type checker is a sophisticated constraint satisfaction system and the correctness checks it applies are usually worth the extra effort—especially in modern compilers like TypeScript where type inference does most of the work for you.